The recent trend in Libertarian Party [ www.lp.org ] Presidential Vote Results is clearly upward:

-[Note that the 2016 total, when two (G)OP governors carried the LP banner, was substantially larger than the 2.9 million vote difference between the two tax-eater parties.]
+[Note that the 2016 total, when two former two term (G)OP governors carried the LP banner, was substantially larger than the 2.9 million vote difference between the two tax-eater parties.]

 As a result (and maybe also as an interrelated cause) the libertarian presence on social media continues to grow.
 The number of people posting, for example, on the Libertarianism Facebook page escalates, as do the number of trolls.
 It seems that libertarian successes are being noticed and the trollocracy is on the roll.
 One of the recent pseudo memes has been "The LP has done nothing..." to advance liberty and, indeed, the very idea of liberty is waning in the new world order.

 This is an example of a propaganda technique that attempts, in big-lie style, to ascribe to libertarians, a growing movement, the very failures of our chief opponents, the totalitarians of various stripes.